Density dependence of the quark condensate in isospin-asymmetric nuclear matter: Introduction

 There have been several other works that investigated the in-medium corrections to the density dependence of the quark condensate after Refs.~\cite{Oller2002,Meisner2002} introduced in-medium chiral perturbation theory.
 Reference~\cite{Kaiser2009} investigated the in-medium quark condensate in pure neutron matter, where only small deviations to the linear behavior have been reported.
 The authors furthermore suggest that a restoration of the chiral symmetry might be favored in environments with a large neutron surplus, e.g. neutron stars.
 In Ref.~\cite{Kaiser2008}, the authors used in-medium chiral perturbation theory in order to calculate the density dependence of the quark condensate in isospin-symmetric nuclear matter.
-In particular, they included one- and two-pion exchanges, as well as Delta contributions and their results are in good agreement with this work.
+In particular, they included one- and two-pion exchanges, as well as $\Delta$ contributions and their results are in good agreement with this work.
+Furthermore, Ref.~\cite{GomezNicola2011} investigated the temperature dependence of both $\langle \bar uu+\bar dd\rangle$ and $\langle \bar uu-\bar dd\rangle$ at zero density, as well as chiral susceptibilities, using explicit isospin breaking through $m_u\neq m_d$ and electromagnetic interactions in order to study chiral symmetry restoration.
 Let us note that the quark condensate plays an integral role in other contexts, too.
 For instance, there have been investigations on the response to a magnetic field~\cite{Hofmann2019,Hofmann2020}, or a mechanism to generate neutrino masses~\cite{Babic2021}.
 Reference~\cite{Jido2000} pointed out that the wave function renormalization of the Nambu--Goldstone boson is a significant in-medium effect when chiral symmetry is partially restored.
 Finally, we note that by using the formalism described in this work, it is also possible to calculate in-medium hadron properties, e.g., in-medium pion properties~\cite{Goda2014}.
 However, in the present scope, we will exclusively focus on the in-medium quark condensate.

 The structure of this paper is as follows.
 In \cref{sec:ward}, we explicitly show how to calculate the in-medium quark condensate $\langle\bar uu+\bar dd\rangle^*$ from the $SU(2)$ chiral Ward identity.
 In \cref{sec:ChPT,sec:Lagrangian}, we introduce in-medium chiral perturbation theory and present the Lagrangian.
 In \cref{sec:condensate}, we list the Feynman diagrams that are used to calculate the quark condensate, and also their respective integral representation.
 In \cref{sec:results} we show our numerical results for the in-medium quark condensate.
 In \cref{sec:uu-dd}, we show a quantitative estimation of $\langle\bar uu-\bar dd\rangle^*$, for which we use an $SU(3)$ chiral Lagrangian. \Cref{sec:conclusion} is devoted to the summary and conclusion.